Maven Meter: Wynn Macau Casino & Hotel

 Wynn Macau may have opened more than a decade ago on September 5, 2006, but it’s still the swankiest hotel on the old Peninsula.
 A true trailblazer, it was the first casino in town to provide guests with a fully integrated resort experience similar to Vegas, pairing large luxurious rooms with out of this world service and first class shopping and dining options.

 After the 57 story Encore Tower debuted in 2010, Wynn Macau became the largest hotel on the Amizade Strip, surpassing the Lisboa in terms of room numbers 1014 to 972.

 WYNN MACAU CASINO GAMES

 Just about the only thing that the Wynn doesn’t get right is the casino.
-Not only is game selection subpar but the floor is an absolute mess, with no central layout and mass gaming and VIP tables all mixed together.
+Not only is game selection subpar but the floor is an absolute mess, with no central layout that leaves me disoriented every time I’m on it.

 It’s really only notable for its Poker Room, generally regarded as the best in town.

 Baccarat – Minimum bet is $1500, in the Lakeside Casino